jupyterlab/extension-examples/advanced/server-extension/README.md

 ### JupyterLab Extension Manager

 The distribution as a Python package has been described in the previous subsection.
-But in JupyterLab, user have an extension manager at their disposal to find extensions.
-If, like in this example, your extension needs a server extension, you should inform the user about that dependency by adding the `discovery` metadata in your `package.json`
+But in JupyterLab, users have an extension manager at their disposal to find extensions.
+If, like in this example, your extension needs a server extension, you should inform the user about that dependency by adding the `discovery` metadata to your `package.json`
 file:

 ```json5